 The impressive statue and emblem of Singapore.
 The combination of two creatures: The head of a lion and the body of a fish.
 The latter implies where the state was created from, whereas the former shows how it developed and the power this state has now.
 The statue is over 9 meters high and is the most emblematic point in the whole city.
 It is opposite the hotel Marina Bay Sands and is a meeting place for tourists and locals.

-Gardens by the bay
+Gardens by the Bay

 Bugis Street Market

-This is the ideal place for those interested in second hand clothes and souvenirs.
-Once it was an infamous neighbourhood, next to the Singapore Art museum, which has now been transformed into a tourist attraction.
-The locals as well as the tourists come here to look for cheap clothes, accessories and electronics.
+This is the ideal place for those interested in second-hand clothes and souvenirs.
+Once it was an infamous neighbourhood, next to the Singapore Art Museum, which has now been transformed into a tourist attraction.
+The locals as well as the tourists come here to look for cheap clothes, accessories, and electronics.
 Respectively, one can eat economically at the hawker food markets selling street food.
 Local cuisine and unique aromas in combination with remarkable quality and low prices.
-You can see your food being prepared before your eyes and the price for a full meal will not be over 15 SGD.
+You can see your food being prepared before your eyes, and the price for a full meal will not be over 15 SGD.

 Packing Tips & When to Go

-Basic protection gear: On a trip like this you must have basic gear like your sunscreen, insect repellent, allergy medicine, sunglasses and a hat .If you intend to visit a more provincial district you had better bring along clothes that cover your arms and legs in order to avoid being bitten by mosquitoes and other insects.
+Basic protection gear: On a trip like this, you must have basic gear like your sunscreen, insect repellent, allergy medicine, sunglasses, and a hat.
+If you intend to visit a more provincial district, you had better bring along clothes that cover your arms and legs in order to avoid being bitten by mosquitoes and other insects.

-Clothes for protection: In addition to the above tips we suggest that, due to the tropical climate, you bring along clothes from material which allows your body to breathe such as cotton, linen, avoiding silk, wool and polyester.The clothes should be loose and comfortable allowing air flow and evaporation of moisture.
+Clothes for protection: In addition to the above tips, we suggest that, due to the tropical climate, you bring along clothes made of materials that allow your body to breathe, such as cotton, linen, and avoid silk, wool, and polyester.
+The clothes should be loose and comfortable, allowing air flow and evaporation of moisture.

 Umbrella/Raincoat: Rain and sudden showers are a common occurrence in Singapore.
 Generally, the weather is unpredictable, so it would be a good idea to carry a raincoat and an umbrella so that the weather does not ruin your mood and plans.